cutcoin/documentation/cnt1_manual.md

 ### Explore all CNT1 tokens.

-Useres can list all tokens ever created in the blockchain using the command 'get_tokens':
+Users can list all tokens ever created in the blockchain using the command 'get_tokens':

 ```
 get_tokens [token_name_prefix]
 ```

-This command has an optional mask 'token_name_prefix' that filters output.
-The example of this command usage:
+The output looks like this:

 ```
 get_tokens